A microwave oven is an electric oven that cooks food items through the use of radio waves.

 In 1910, aged 16, Percy upgraded his job at the mill to doing electrical wiring for it, learning as he went.
 Then in 1912, at the age of 18, he joined the US Navy.

-After the navy, he went to work for the Wireless Specialty Apparatus Company of Boston, and in 1925, he started work at the Raytheon Corporation in Cambridge, Massachusetts, recommended by his brother who was friends of the owners.
+After the navy, he went to work for the Wireless Specialty Apparatus Company of Boston, and in 1925, he started work at the Raytheon Corporation in Cambridge, Massachusetts, recommended by his brother who was a friend of the owners.

 In 1946, Percy was still an employee at Raytheon.
 He lived in Newton, Massachusetts, just west of Cambridge and Boston.
 At Raytheon, he was working on a radar project that involved magnetrons.
 He noticed that emissions were melting a chocolate bar (a peanut one, for those interested) in his pocket (some say shirt pocket, some say trousers.)
 He wasn’t the first to notice this phenomenon, but he was the first to twig into the potential.
 Curious, he sent a boy out to get him a bag of unpopped popcorn kernels.
 He placed them near the magnetron tube, turned it on, and the popcorn popped.